Simeon Bankoff, President

 Jennifer Sage, American Institute of Architects New York Chapter, Secretary

 Gwen Pier, National Sculpture Society, Treasurer

-Gwen Pier is the Executive Director of the National Sculpture Society, where she is responsible for running a national not-for-profit arts organization whose programs include: exhibitions; the publication of Sculpture Review magazine and the organization’s electronic Sculpture News; board, general (open to public) and committee meetings; educational scholarships, grants and competitions; development and fundraising; and special events (educational lectures, tours, and panel discussions).
+Gwen Pier is the Executive Director of the National Sculpture Society, where she is responsible for running a national not-for-profit arts organization whose programs include: exhibitions and publications; board, general (open to public), and committee meetings; educational scholarships, grants, and competitions; development and fundraising; and special events (educational lectures, tours, and panel discussions).
 The National Sculpture Society was founded in 1893 and is committed to promoting good sculpture in the United States.
-Gwen has held this position since 1987, and has worked in the arts for over thirty years.
+Gwen has worked in the arts for over thirty years.
 She attended Skidmore College in Saratoga Springs, New York (B.A., English); the University of London, Goldsmith’s College; and Columbia University (M.S., Fundraising and Nonprofit Management).